CE 410-3 Hazardous Waste Engineering.

 A study of civil engineering drawings and their relationship to engineering design in the CADD environment.
 Emphasis is on the skills associated with developing and understanding technical drawings, including construction plans and related documents, for engineering design.
 Computer based design and drawing techniques and related software.
 Includes 3 hours lab per week.
 Prerequisite: Completion of or concurrent enrollment in CE 263.

 Flexibility method and stiffness method applied to framed structures.
 Introduction to finite elements.
-Prerequisite: 340.
+Prerequisite: CE 340.

 Behavior and strength design of reinforced concrete beams, slabs, compression members and footings.
-Prerequisite: 340.
+Prerequisite: CE 340.

 An introduction to finite element techniques and computer methods in finite element applications.
 Theory and structure of algorithms for one-dimensional and multi-dimensional problems.
 Applications in solid mechanics, structural analysis, groundwater and fluid flow, and heat transfer.
 Prerequisite: ENGR 351.